 David: Awesome.
 Thanks for listening to Strong Sense of Place.
 We are coming up on the end of 2020.
 Good riddance.
-But we will be retiring our 2020 Reading Atlas.
-If you want the twenty twenty reading Atlas, which is a lovely piece of work that includes —
+But we will be retiring our Reading Atlas.
+If you want the Reading Atlas, which is a lovely piece of work that includes —

 Melissa: Around the world in 14 books, audio books with a strong sense of place and our favorite book series with a strong sense of place, plus really, really gorgeous travel photos on every page.

 David: Yeah, it’s just solid reading advice.
 That’s what you get there.
 You get a PDF with some solid reading advice.
 If you haven’t got it already, you will want to come to our site and sign up for our newsletter, and you will get a link that will allow you to download that.
 I feel like that undersells our newsletter because the newsletter itself is awesome.
 It’s really great.
 I look forward to seeing it every Friday.
 Mel writes it —

 Melissa: He never knows what I’m going to write about, so it’s as much a surprise to him as it is to everyone else.

 David: It’s true.
 I’m just sitting there —

 Melissa: Sometimes it’s a surprise to me, too, if I’m being totally honest.